Living in Mannheim

 However, please be aware that you are not guaranteed a room in student housing!

 The residence halls of the Studierendenwerk Mannheim are located throughout the city.
-The university can be reached directly by public transport from all residence halls.
-The International Office has a contingent of dormitory rooms in six of the residence halls of the Studierendenwerk.
+From all residence halls, the university can be reached directly by public transport.
+The International Office has a contingent of dormitory rooms in two of the residence halls of the Studierendenwerk.

 Single room in a shared apartment for 3 – 8 students